 The First Bank of the United States

-2. What was the name of Hitler’s nephew, a US Navy soldier, actually fought against Hitler during the war?
+2. What was the name of Hitler’s nephew, a US Navy soldier, who actually fought against Hitler during the war?

 William